-The Plan Area consists of an area approximately 721.44 hectares (1,782.72 acres) as illustrated on Map 1: IDP Plan Area.

-Key characteristics of the Plan Area include the following:
+The Plan Area consists of an area approximately 872 hectares (2,155 acres) as illustrated on Map 2: IDP Plan Area.
+The Plan Area is generally characterized by large parcels of agricultural land and farmsteads, supported by natural systems and local and regional transportation networks.
+The following section further highlights key characteristics of the Plan Area.